PerrysProjects/BetterThanLauncher/README.md

   [ ] Implement a feature to delete instances directly from the launcher, providing a convenient way for users to manage their instances.

 ## License
-This project is licensed under apache 2.
+This project is licensed under Apache 2.
 For more information see [here](https://github.com/DaPlatypus26/BetterThanLauncher/blob/main/LICENSE).